bluefeet/Config-Locale/README.md

 If true, then any key that appears in a non-default stem must exist in the default stem or an error will be thrown.
 Defaults to false.

-## override\_stem

-This works just like ["default\_stem"](#default_stem) except that the configuration values from this stem will override those from all other configuration files.

-Defaults to "override".

 ## separator

 The character that will be used to separate the identity keys in the configuration filenames.
-Defaults to ".".
+Defaults to `.`.

 ## prefix